godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 ### Hand tracking is only for optical tracking

-The first school of thought treats hand tracking as a separate system that purely focusses on optical hand tracking.
+The first school of thought treats hand tracking as a separate system that purely focuses on optical hand tracking.
 The hand tracking API in OpenXR, even if reported as supported, will only provide data if optical hand tracking is used.

 This means that when controllers are used, no data is available and you as a developer have to come up with your own